TGraphDB/PETGraphDB-SIGMOD2027/README.md

 # PETGraphDB (VLDB 2026)

 PETGraphDB is a temporal graph database system designed for managing and querying time-evolving graph data.
-This repository includes the TGraph 4.4 codebase (derived from Neo4j 4.4) and its custom temporal storage engine.
+This repository includes the PETGraphDB codebase (derived from Neo4j 4.4) and its custom temporal storage engine.

-## Reproducible Build Guide for TGraph4.4
+## Reproducible Build Guide for PETGraphDB

 This guide documents how to bootstrap from source, package all required modules into the local Maven repository.

-### Objective

-From a clean source-only setup, complete the following tasks:

-1. Package and install TGraph dependencies into the local Maven repository.
-2. Execute one test case in IntelliJ IDEA.

 ### Source Repositories

-- `temporal-storage`: custom temporal storage engine module used by TGraph.
+- `temporal-storage`: custom temporal storage engine module used by PETGraphDB.
-- `temporal-neo4j-4.4`: TGraph 4.4 implementation built by modifying Neo4j 4.4, with `temporal-storage` as a dependency.
+- `temporal-neo4j-4.4`: PETGraphDB implementation built by modifying Neo4j 4.4, with `temporal-storage` as a dependency.
+- `demo-test`: PETGraphDB benchmark and testing project, including dataset adapters, benchmark workloads, client/server adapters, and automation scripts for reproducible performance evaluation.

 ### 0. Toolchain Requirements